excellalabs/docker-workshop-2/README.2.md

 ## Exercise 2: Create a deployment from a simgle image using kubectl

+A deployment manages the desired state, such as for specifying the number of pods.
+The *reconciliation loop* makes the desired state the actual state.

-The `kubectl run` command creates a deployment, which creates a pod (along with a ReplicaSet) with your container(s).
+The `kubectl run` command can create a deployment, which creates a pod (along with a ReplicaSet) with your container(s).

 1. Createa a serivce: